vis-image-management/vim-web/_members/Brigham-and-Women.md

 ---

 Brigham and Women's Hospital is one of the top hospitals in America with more than 790 beds, and a premier teaching hospital of Harvard Medical School.
+Different labs/PIs at Brigham and Women join and contribute to our meeting series.